sophgo/sophon-demo/sample/YOLOv5/python/README_EN.md

 --use_cpu_opt: Whether to use nms acceleration.
 ```

 > **Note:** Currently, both CPP and Python default to disable nms acceleration.
 The optimization interface called by Python relies on SOPHON sail after version 3.7.0.
-If your SOPHON sail version does not have this interface, you can use the parameter `--use_cpu_opt` to enable the optimization.
+If your SOPHON sail version has this interface, you can use the parameter `--use_cpu_opt` to enable the optimization.

 ### 2.2 Image Test Demo
 The image test demo is as follows.
 It supports testing the entire image folder.
 The model supports fp32bmodel and int8bmodel, supports BM1684 and BM1684X, and supports single batch size or multiple batch sizes.
 Users can run model testing by passing in the corresponding model path parameters.